joshtyf/flowforge/README.md

 ## Development

-For the development guide, please refer to the respective frontend and backedn development guides in [docs/](./docs/).
+For the development guide, please refer to the respective frontend and backend development guides in [docs/](./docs/).